LeXuanKhanh/LocalizedGenerator/README.md

 Defile the `"output_ios_file"` path and `"output_android_file"` path

-Run the script, assuming the `"is_modifying_existing_localized_files_ios"` and `"is_modifying_existing_localized_files_android"` is set to false, it will generate ios output file in ios strings resources format and android output file in xml format in your defined output file paths
+Run the `LocalizedGenerator.py` file, assuming the `"is_modifying_existing_localized_files_ios"` and `"is_modifying_existing_localized_files_android"` is set to false, it will generate ios output file in ios strings resources format and android output file in xml format in your defined output file paths

 ## Using different translators